Where is that reporter with disability?

 A quick search across the world shows that reporters with disability are thin on the ground.
 As usual, the main drivers of change and inclusion have been British channels.

-Two standouts are Nikki Fox and Sophie Morgan, both wheelchair users.
+Two standouts are Nikki Fox and Sophie Morgan.

 Similarly, Morgan has had reporting roles on current affairs program The One Show and science show Horizon, but her Channel 4 News reporting role is for the No Go Britain series which examines accessibility and transport issues for the disabled.
 She also became a key presenter of the Paralympics coverage.